 Amela Ajanovic has been involved in many national and international research projects as a project partner, as well as a coordinator.
 She is responsible for project acquisition, project leading, scientific coordination and research activities.
 Her main area of interest is sustainable energy systems, with special focus on the transport sector: energy efficiency, energy policy, energy modelling, and scenario development.
 In these fields of research she has published more than 20 papers in reviewed international journals (see publication list).

-- Associate Professor, Institute of Energy Systems and Electrical Drives, Vienna University of Technology
+- Assis.
+Professor, Institute of Energy Systems and Electrical Drives, Vienna University of Technology

 - 2007 —date